 Welcome to Reply Obstetrics!

 At Reply, we are committed to providing patient-centered obstetric care.
 Our services feature CenteringPregnancy® group prenatal care, and our team are expert in providing obstetric services including for most kinds of high-risk pregnancies.
-Labor and delivery are provided at UNC Medical Center in Chapel Hill.
+Our Labor and Delivery team of physicians and nurse midwives, deliver at WakeMed Cary Hospital.
+We are affiliated with UNC Medical Center in Chapel Hill for our patients experiencing specific high risk pregnancy needs.
 Our obstetric services include:

 • Pregnancy Evaluation

 If you have not already had a normal ultrasound, we recommend scheduling an appointment to confirm your pregnancy around the 7-9th week of your pregnancy.
 However, we are happy to see you sooner, especially if you:

 — have certain symptoms such as vaginal bleeding, abdominal pain, or severe nausea/vomiting

 Once you have had a normal ultrasound during the first trimester, you will begin routine prenatal visits with a Reply provider (physician or midwife).
 During prenatal care visits, we will monitor your health and the health of your developing baby.
 We usually begin monthly visits starting around 10-12 weeks of pregnancy, with more frequent visits as your pregnancy moves into the third trimester.